-The cost of utilities (i.e., gas, electric, and water service) for the Client Services Program safe house averages \$200/month.
-The services are necessary to ensure that the house is suitable for occupancy.
+The cost of utilities (i.e., gas, electric, and water service) for the court averages \$200/month.
 This is a direct cost to the program and is used solely for the purpose of this program, therefore the cost is not allocated.